sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_onnx_gke/README.md

 ## Obtain the ONNX model

-Consult the `convert-to-onnx.ipynb` notebook for this.
+Consult the `misc/convert-to-onnx.ipynb` notebook for this.
 Note that it's often helpful to generate the ONNX model on the hardware that will be used for deploying the model.

 In this case, we used a [`c2` type machine on GCP](https://cloud.google.com/compute/docs/compute-optimized-machines#c2_machine_types) to take advantage of its support for advanced instructions sets like [AVX-512](https://en.wikipedia.org/wiki/AVX-512) suited for deep learning inference.

+You can download the ONNX file from [here](https://github.com/sayakpaul/deploy-hf-tf-vision-models/releases/download/2.0/vit-base-patch16-224.onnx).

 Once the ONNX model is obtained you can proceed to the rest of the steps.